swaptacular/swpt_accounts/protocol.rst

    `ConfigureAccount`_ messages yet, the value MUST represent the current configuration settings.

-account_identity : string
+account_id : string
-   A string which (along with ``debtor_id``) globally identifies the account. [#account-identity]_ An empty string indicates that the account does not have an identity yet. [#missing-identity]_ Once the account have got an identity, the identity SHOULD NOT be changed until the account is removed from the server's database.
+   A string which (along with ``debtor_id``) globally identifies the account. [#account-id]_ An empty string indicates that the account does not have an identity yet. [#missing-identity]_ Once the account have got an identity, the identity SHOULD NOT be changed until the account is removed from the server's database.

 debtor_info_url : string
    An URL for obtaining information about the account's debtor.
 This